agarwal00s/Kolkata-Bazar/README.md

-# Kolkata-Bazar
+# Kolkata-Bazaar
-A website for selling household products developed using ASP.NET and C#
+E-commerce website for selling fresh fruits, vegetables and groceries.
+Implemented using ASP.NET